Zeal-Student-Developers/issue-tracker/Documentation.md

   "role": "<user's role>",
 }
 ```
-- zprn must be exactly 7 characters long, in `Integer` format.
+- userId must be exactly 7 characters long, in `Integer` format.
 - password must be at least 6 characters, in the `String` format.
 - department must be at least 2 characters long, in `String` format.
 - role should be any one of the specified roles.